prebid/prebid.github.io/prebid-server/pbs-modules/index.md

 host-level config you should place in `application.yaml`.
 If the module should be active only for certain accounts, you'll need to place the plan in the account-specific config.

-To define a plab, you'll need to know the following module details, which should be availble in the module documenation:
+To define a plan, you'll need to know the following module details, which should be available in the module documentation:
 - urls: which PBS 'entry points' are relevant. e.g. /openrtb2/auction, /openrtb2/amp
 - stages: one or more of the 7 workflow stages where the module should be called: entrypoint, raw-auction-request, processed-auction-request, bidder-request, raw-bidder-response, processed-bidder-response, and/or auction-response.
 - hooks: for each stage where a module runs, its documentation will provide the hook function name.